 Such equivalence clearly does not hold if controlled rotations are used instead of \textsc{Cnot}s.
-Indeed, the feature map $\fmap = \circuit{3}$ uses controlled rotations with independent random parameters, and given that these gates do not cancel out the entanglement is always increasing going from low to high connectivity.
-Note that such increase is mainly due to the feature map, as the variational ansatz $\varans = \circuit{2}$ is the same of other structures, suffering from the \textsc{Cnot}s cancellation issue described above.
+Indeed, the feature map $\fmap = \circuit{3}$ uses controlled rotations with independent random parameters, and given that these gates do not cancel out, the entanglement is always increasing going from low to high connectivity.
+Note that such increase is mainly due to the feature map, as the variational ansatz $\varans = \circuit{2}$ is the same as other structures, suffering from the \textsc{Cnot}s cancellation issue described above.

-For comparison we also show the performances of a QNN with the tensor product feature encoding $\fmap = \circuit{1}$, using no entangling operations.
-Interestingly, even if this QNN uses two qubit interactions only inside the variational blocks, these are sufficient to create entanglement similar to other considered QNNs, even if a slower yet comparable rate.
+For comparison, we also show the performances of a QNN with the tensor product feature encoding $\fmap = \circuit{1}$, using no entangling operations.
+Interestingly, even if this QNN uses two-qubit interactions only inside the variational blocks, these are sufficient to create entanglement similar to other considered QNNs, even at a slower yet comparable rate.

-We report in Appendix \ref{app:ext_ent_scaling} the complete simulation results detailing the evolution of the entanglement with the depth of the circuit, for different number of qubits.
+We report in Appendix \ref{app:ext_ent_scaling} the complete simulation results detailing the evolution of the entanglement with the depth of the circuit, for different numbers of qubits.